anishjha93/zerocode-wiki/Kafka-Testing-Introduction.md

 ```

 If you found this tutorial helpful for testing Kafka and HTTP APIs, then feel free to leave a "star" on [GitHub](https://github.com/authorjapps/zerocode/stargazers)!

+# Support 🤙
+For services and support, please contact us at info@zerocode.io

 # Happy API Testing! 🐼